Technigo/project-business-site/README.md

 I started with the mobile-site.
 - I used a hero-image in the background for the header in respect of data usage.
 - I build and styled a form with 4 different inputs (text, number, email, radio button) and a submit button
-- I build a FAQ-accordion with basic js
+- I build a FAQ-accordion with basic js (document.getElementbyID and then toggling to .active).
+The FAQ opens and closes by clicking it and is showing +/- if closed/open.

 On tablet-size the hero-image changes to a video